gagandeepahuja09/go-practice/chat-application/Chapters/Chapter3-3WaysToImplementProfilePicture.md

 Changing interfaces in a test-driven way
 * Before changing the implementations, we'll update the tests of each of the 3 implementations.
+* Adding test of AuthAvatar.
+This uses gomniauth's avatar URL.
+Hence for tests, we'll use gomniauth's mock methods so that gomniauth's AvatarURL method returns the desired result.
+* For updating the other two tests, we only need to focus on the uniqueId.